Salvage and Nonrepairable Vehicles

 - Any person to sell a rebuilt vehicle without first having formally disclosed in writing that the vehicle was rebuilt by providing the buyer with a Rebuilt Vehicle Discloser Statement (VSA 59).

 - A scrap metal processor to sell a vehicle or vehicle components for parts.

-- A salvage pool, rebuilder, salvage dealer, vehicle removal operator, demolisher, or scrap metal processor to demolish or scrap a motor vehicle without reporting the vehicle's disposition to DMV.
+- An auto recycler (salvage dealer, demolisher, rebuilder, or scrap metal processor), salvage pool, or vehicle removal operator to demolish or scrap a motor vehicle without reporting the vehicle's disposition to DMV.

 The Commonwealth of Virginia has statutes related to salvage and nonrepairable vehicles.
 These statutes:

 - explain how certain vehicles become classified as salvage or nonrepairable

 - provide for specific ownership documents for those types of vehicles and title branding